Maureen Foulkes(-Hajdu)

 Secretary, Sarasin & Partners

 Andrew Hall worked as both a banker and an investment manager for Barclays Bank, before spending ten years with Royal Trust Co. of Canada.
 After a period as Managing Director of a new company in the Isle of Man he returned as associate director of Royal Trust in London.
 In 1980 he moved to Aitken Hume Ltd. as investment director.
 He joined Sarasin Investment Management in 1985 as a director with responsibility for expanding investment services, and was appointed Managing Director in 1989.
-In March 2002 he was appointed Executive Deputy Chairman and is now partner.
+In March 2002 he was appointed Executive Deputy Chairman and is now a retired partner.

 Professor Muzlifah Haniffa